 In 2007, the refinery installed a plant for blending of biodiesel.
-It supplies diesel with up to 7 per cent blend of a bio component based on rapeseed oil.
+It supplies diesel with up to 7 per cent blend of a bio component.
 This low blend biodiesel may be used by all diesel cars without causing engine trouble, nor is it in conflict with guarantees given by the car manufacturers.
-As of January 2016, in order to comply with increased legally mandated bio portion, Slagen blends ethanol into Mogas, in accordance with car manufacturers’ specifications
+As of January 2016, in order to comply with increased legally mandated bio portion, Slagen blends ethanol into Mogas, in accordance with car manufacturers’ specifications.

-The refinery is also in the process of building a new process unit for the upgrading of heavy fuel oil, which will increase the value of the Slagen product portfolio.
+At the end of 2016 the refinery started up a new process unit for the upgrading of heavy fuel oil, which increased the value of the Slagen product portfolio.

 Approximately 60 percent of the refinery’s production of petroleum products are exported, which makes the refinery one of Norway’s largest onshore export businesses.
 All crude oil and around 90 percent of the total production is offloaded and loaded at the jetty, which can receive ships up to 190.000 ton deadweight.
 Every year around 700 ships call on the port.

 The Slagentangen office also manages the Supply, Transportation and Distribution businesses.
-Transportation & Supply conduct all ExxonMobil’s trade of crude oil and petroleum products, both refinery production and production from the fields in the North Sea.
+Transportation & Supply handles crude supplies to the Slagen refinery and conducts the trading of petroleum products from the refinery production.
+ExxonMobil’s trade of crude oil from the fields in the North Sea is handled from the ExxonMobil UK office in Leatherhead.
 The Distribution department manages the company’s three main storage terminals located in Fredrikstad, Bergen and Trondheim, and the refinery’s truck loading facilities.